 My sweet momma friends, this right here is the “first thing!”

 The thought of staying home was never something I hoped for as a single woman nor did I imagine this would be my life when I got married.

-Well fast forward 7 years later, I was pregnant again.
+Well fast forward 7 years later I was pregnant again.
 Due to some minor medical issues with my newborn and living abroad I was “forced” to look at the possibility of staying home.
 Also, I couldn’t manage to leave such cuteness (pictured above).
 Well, I took my maternity leave unsure of what was to unfold.
-Then one day I woke up, open to the possibility of working from home and I wrote my letter of resignation to the school where I worked as a counselor and since then I haven’t regretted it one bit.
-Of course there are things I miss from that lifestyle but I’m perfectly content with being a work from home mom.
+Then one day I woke up, open to the possibility of working from home and I wrote my letter of resignation to the school where I worked as a counselor since then I haven’t regretted it one bit.
+Of course, there are things I miss from that lifestyle but I’m perfectly content with being a work-from-home mom.

 I consider myself a modern homemaker.

-Not one who is epitomizes the “old times” but more from the perspective of valuing those ideas and traditions for what they were and adopting what I like about them.
+I use the word “homemaker” from the perspective of valuing those ideas and traditions for what they were and adopting what I like about them.
 While I don’t care to bake bread from scratch or sew clothes for our family of five I don’t want to discard the impact the “Take Out” generation has had upon our society.
-Where life is a constant stream of busyness, where all your meals are take out (hence the Take Out generation) and eaten in the car with no time for family.
-As a modern homemaker I see myself enjoying the best of both worlds like working from home, cooking for my family (mind you some days it’s cereal) and turning our house into a safe haven where we can come and be ourselves and know we will find grace, love and laughter.
+Where life is a constant stream of busyness, where all your meals are taken out (hence the Take Out generation) and eaten in the car with no time for family.
+As a modern homemaker, I see myself enjoying the best of both worlds like working from home, cooking for my family (mind you some days it’s cereal), and turning our house into a safe haven where we can come and be ourselves and know we will find grace, love, and laughter.

 You can follow along via Facebook to get all of our updates and tips!

 21 Days of Discovering the Heartbeat of Our Home

 (Links and topics will be added as we go along.
 It will most likely go live the night of the date posted.)